 - Stir until well combined and the peanut butter mixture coats over all the Rice Krispies.

 - Using a cookie scoop, scoop out balls onto wax or parchment paper.

-- PRO TIP: Once you have scooped all the balls, either spray your hands with non-stick cooking spray or wear disposable kitchen gloves, form the balls you just scooped into tighter round balls with your hands.
+- Once you have scooped all the balls, either spray your hands with non-stick cooking spray or wear disposable kitchen gloves, to form the balls you just scooped into tighter round balls with your hands.
 You will have some time to do this while the peanut butter balls are still warm.
 Pack the balls like you would a snowball and then let them cool.

 - Once they have cooled and set, enjoy!

-You have cooked the peanut butter mixture too long.
+- If your balls are really hard when they set = You have cooked the peanut butter mixture too long.

 - If your balls never set up/soft/don't hold their shape = you have not cooked the peanut butter mixture enough.
 It also could be grainy too.

 I also recommend NOT using natural peanut butter.
 It will alter the taste, texture, and results of these.
 Use regular old-fashioned creamy peanut butter only.
 If you want to switch things up, you can use cornflakes instead of rice Krispies for a no bake cornflake peanut butter ball version - and they are equally as delicious!